waffleio/hackshopNC/README.md

 Teams can come prepared with their current projects or as individuals looking to pair up with others to tackle hard problems.

 Sound interesting?
-Head over to[Eventbrite](http://opendatahackshop.eventbrite.com) to save your spot!
+Head over to [Eventbrite](http://opendatahackshop.eventbrite.com) to save your spot!

 # Schedule